Ranking nodes in bipartite systems with a non-linear iterative map: Methods

 \subsubsection{Behavior at large exponents}

 It is instructive to characterize the map behavior for large exponents.
 In the case of $\gamma \gg 1$, the first score of \EQ{eq:gen_pn_map} can be approximated as:

 where the maximum at numerator comes from the approximation of $\tilde{x}^{(t)}$, and it is evaluated among the set $J(i)$ of neighbors of $i$.
-The maximum at denominator is instead the leading term of $\langle \tilde{x}^{(t)} \rangle$, and considers the largest y-score among all the nodes of the second layer.
+The maximum at denominator is instead the leading term of $\langle \tilde{x}^{(t)} \rangle$, and considers the largest y-score among all the nodes of the second node set.
+A similar expression can then be found for the update of the $y$ scores, whose values depend only on the maximal $x$ of their neighbors.
 This expression implies that only the nodes connected with the maximal y-score have non-negligible x-score and, therefore, will dominate the ranking.
 In this limit, the degree of the node does not enter explicitly in the computation.
 This can be seen in \FIG{fig:exe}f, which displays a ranking calculated for $\gamma = 3$.
 The squared node $1$, which is the most connected among the squared nodes, becomes the last one in the ranking, since it lacks the connection with the most important circular node, i.e., the first one.
 The opposite limit of $\gamma \rightarrow - \infty$ leads exactly to the same result of \EQ{eq:large_g}, but with a minimum instead of a maximum.
 Therefore, the $x$-score is determined by the connection with the minimal $y$-score.